atharvakadam/atharvakadam/README.md

 ### 👋 About Me

-I’m **Atharva Kadam**, a Senior Software Engineer (AI/ML) with a strong background in building scalable computer vision and AI systems.
+I’m **Atharva Kadam**, a Data Engineer and AI/ML Lead with a strong background in building scalable computer vision and AI systems.
 I enjoy solving real-world problems using a combination of machine learning, distributed systems, and modern MLOps.
 Currently, I work at Droisys Inc., where I lead initiatives in brand detection, generative AI, and AI-powered analytics.

 ---

 ### 🚀 Experience

-**Senior Software Engineer – AI/ML @ Droisys Inc.**
+**Data Engineer and AI/ML Lead**
 *May 2023 – Present, Las Vegas, NV*

 - Engineered YOLO-based computer vision pipelines, boosting brand detection accuracy by 25% and reducing training times by 80%.